 What is the plot of Blonde?

-Blonde is a fictionalized account of Marilyn Monroe’s life, based on the book of the same name by Joyce Carol Oates (opens in new tab).
-The movie is expected to look at the vulnerable woman, Norma Jeane, behind the Hollywood icon of Marilyn Monroe, including detailing the traumatic childhood and "the conflict that results as an adult between her very public and private selves."
+Blonde is a fictionalized account of Marilyn Monroe’s life, based on the book of the same name by Joyce Carol Oates.
+The movie looks at the vulnerable woman, Norma Jeane, behind the Hollywood icon of Marilyn Monroe, including detailing the traumatic childhood and "the conflict that results as an adult between her very public and private selves."
 Check out our Is Blonde based on a true story? guide to see how the movie compares to the star's actual life.

 What is Blonde rated?

-One of the biggest headlines of Blonde ahead of its release has been the rating that it has received.
-Blonde has officially been rated NC-17 in the US, as confirmed in the teaser trailer (there is no UK rating to date).
-This is one reason why a theatrical release for Blonde may still be up in the air, as many movie theaters opt not to play NC-17 movies.
-The rating was reportedly handed out because of what has been described as "shocking, explicit scenes."
+One of the biggest headlines of Blonde ahead of its release was the rating that itreceived.
+Blonde has officially been rated NC-17 in the US, as confirmed in the teaser trailer (it's an 18 certificate in the UK).

-Director Andrew Dominik, however, told Vulture (opens in new tab) that he was surprised that Blonde received an NC-17 rating, but he believes that is the more interesting story to be told.
+Director Andrew Dominik told Vulture that he was surprised that Blonde received an NC-17 rating, but he believes that is the more interesting story to be told.